iandol/opticka/help/METHODS.md

 # Useful Task Methods

 The state machine (`stateMachine` class) defines states and the connections between them.
 The state machine can run cell arrays of methods (`@()` anonymous functions) when states are entered (run once), within (repeated on every screen redraw) and exited (run once).
 In addition there are ways to transition *out* of a state if some condition is met.
-For example if we are in a `[STATE 1]` state and the eyetracker tells us the subject has fixated for the correct time, then transition functions can jump us to another state to e.g. show a stimulus.
+For example if we are in `[STATE 1]` and the eyetracker tells us the subject has fixated for the correct time, then transition functions can jump us to another state to e.g. show a stimulus.

 ```{.smaller}